After The Procedure

-- Dr. Cruise will remove all dressings within two days of surgery.
+- Joseph T Cruise, MD will remove all dressings within two days of surgery.
 Afterward you may shower with cool water, gently wash your hair, apply generous amounts of both shampoo and conditioner.
 Gently wash the entire face with soap and water.
 Do not try to remove all blood with the first washing.
 Reapply garment after shower.

 - You must wait one month before coloring or perming your hair.

 - Avoid exposing the incision to direct sunlight for at least 6 weeks, apply sunscreen (at least SPF 15) to the area of the incision if you will be in the sun for extended periods of time.

 - Do not smoke for at least 2 weeks after surgery.

 - Do not use aspirin-containing products for at least 1 week.
 You may take Tylenol or pain medication as prescribed.

 - Do not apply any cosmetics for the first 5 days.
 The day after surgery start applying hydrocortisone 1% to face for 1 week twice a day.

 - Do not put any ointments or creams on incision lines unless instructed by Joseph T Cruise, MD.
 You should start applying ScarLess® on your incisions seven days after surgery.
 ScarLess® is a prescription strength cream with vitamin E, silicone and Hydrocortisone to help minimize redness and elevation of the scars.
 You can purchase ScarLess® at our office.

 - Do not do any strenuous aerobic activity for 6 weeks after surgery.